ybbu/food.com_analysis_project/README.md

 - **Merging**: In order to calculate the average ratings per recipe, I left merged the *recipe* dataset and the *interaction* dataset.
 Since one can only rate between 1-5 on Food.com, value 0 in the `'rating'` column acutually means 'missing', so I replaced it with `np.NaN`.

-- **Data type Ccnversion**: Since all the data was scraped from the website, list-like variables like `'nutrition'` and `'tags'` were represented as strings.
+- **Data type conversion**: Since all the data was scraped from the website, list-like variables like `'nutrition'` and `'tags'` were represented as strings.
 I converted these variables to lists.

 - **Adding additonal columns**: I splitted the `'nutriton'` column and added a new column `'calories'` to the dataset since it's key variable in my analysis.